mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/12.how-to-prepare-and-run-a-mautic-team-meeting/docs.rst

 How to prepare & run a Mautic Team Meeting
 ==========================================

-Meeting cycle; Async vs. Live meetings
+Meeting cycle; async vs. live meetings
 ======================================

 The frequency of team meetings is entirely up to each team to decide; a